Spectral gap bounds on H-type groups: Introduction and main result

 where $\lambda_{1}$ is the spectral gap of the sub-Laplacian $-\frac{1}{2}\Delta_{\mathbb{G}}$ restricted to the ball $\{ x\in \mathbb{G} : \vert x \vert < 1 \}$.

-In this paper we use the small deviations principle\eqref{eqn.small.dev.hypo.BM} to obtain bounds on the spectral gap of sub-Laplacians on $H$-type groups.
-This is a class of Carnot groups and we refer to Section~\ref{sec.groups} for more details.
+In this paper we use the small deviations principle \eqref{eqn.small.dev.hypo.BM} to obtain bounds on the spectral gap of sub-Laplacians on $H$-type groups.
+This is a class of Carnot groups and we refer to Section~\ref{sec.groups} for more details on $H$-type groups.
 The main result is the following theorem.